visual-framework/vf-core/tools/vf-component-library/src/site/guidance/css-and-sass.md

 ### Mixins

 By default there are only a limited amount of mixins in the UI Pattern Library.
 They are more to make writing code easier than doing anything fancy.
-If you take a look at the `_mixin.scss` file that's in the `global` folder in the `scss` folder there is a mixin that will make writing media queries, responsive typography and placeholders's easier when using a component.
+If you take a look at the `_mixin.scss` file that's in the `global` folder in the `scss` folder there is a mixin that will make writing media queries, responsive typography and placeholders easier when using a component.
 As this UI Pattern Library can make it's way into various aspects of the company mixins should be kept to a minimum so that it is easy to understand what they do.

 ### Working on a project

-When you're working on a project you may need to make notes for things to get back to, or things that are't done and could change.
+When you're working on a project you may need to make notes for things to get back to, or things that aren't done and could change.
 You should use Sass comments for this.

 If you have written some code that needs something fixed or added to then add a comment prefixed with `@todo`.
-Something l Rike this:
+Something like this:

 ```
 // @todo fix height issue